 Bunk down in the tallest building on the Gold Coast at Q1 Resort and Spa.
 Just a five-minute walk to Cavill Mall in the heart of Surfers Paradise, Q1 has 78 floors with the 77th floor dedicated to the Skypoint Observation Deck which offers visitors a 360-degree view over Surfers.
 A one-bedroom unit with a balcony and a large lounge-dining area will put you minutes from the Surfers strip, but if you want a meal closer to home there is Hanazono Teppanyaki on the ground floor while the Seventy7 Café up at Skypoint has the best breakfast outlook in the area.

 Falling short of its rival Q1 by a single floor, the 77-floor Soul is a mix of hotel rooms and lavish apartments, most with huge sliding glass doors so you don’t miss an inch of the killer ocean views.
-Guests can dine at the Seaduction Restaurant & Bar that offers a modern menu with nods to local providers, or for a unique take on a barbecue try the Secret Garden, a landscape garden that takes up most of the third floor.
+Guests can dine at Hyde Paradiso for oceanfront views, oversize cocktails and mouthwatering Mediterranean food.

-Situated right on Main Beach in the centre of Surfers Paradise, the Sheraton Grand Mirage Resort is built on six acres of perfectly coiffed gardens and lagoon-sized pools.
-The rooms are large and bright and decorated in neutral tones and if you are after more, the two-bedroom Pacific Mirage Villas were unveiled in late 2016.
+Situated right on Main Beach in the centre of Surfers Paradise, the Sheraton Grand Mirage Resort is built on six hectares (15 acres) of perfectly coiffed gardens and lagoon-sized pools.
+The rooms are large and bright and decorated in neutral tones and if you are after more, the two-bedroom Pacific Mirage Villas are the perfect option.
 When it comes to dining, the all-day restaurant Terraces is more than its name suggests: a huge glass cube with indoor waterfalls, bright white furniture and stunning views across the pool.
 Turn the tropical down a notch in the sleek and sophisticated Pearls Bar which does cocktails and light snacks.

 The opulent Palazzo Versace is a riot of white, gold and marble with chandeliers the size of dining tables.
 This hotel has the trademark Versace boldness with an old-world European twist that is obvious in areas such as the Vanitas restaurant, that has a huge painting in honour of fashion-label founder Gianni Versace, or the hot-pink chairs and dark-wood tables of Le Jardin where guests can take high tea.
 Rooms are decorated in bright colours with gold flourishes and soft furnishings designed by Versace, or try one of the two- or three-bedroom condominiums with its own plunge pool.